firstdraft/guides/getting-automated-feedback.md

 If you haven't created a GitHub account already, follow the steps in the [Setting up your Cloud9 workspace](setting-up-your-cloud9-workspace.md) guide to join Github and create a GitHub organization.

+**Remember the name of the organization you created** — you'll need it soon.

 ## Login to Canvas

 Open up the Assignments tab and make sure they're sorted by type.

 ![](/assets/login-canvas.png)

 Scroll down to the assignment you want to start and click the link that says 'Load [your assignment name] in a new window'.

 ![](/assets/load-assignment.png)

 Authorize the firstdraft Grades application to access your account. **Make sure to click the 'Grant' button next to the organization that you created when setting up Cloud9.**